 The EBiHNR Diploma is a document certifying in-depth knowledge of the pertinent anatomy, pathology, clinical-radiologic and imaging-related issues in the field of head and neck and maxillo-facial radiology, going beyond the requirements included in the Revised European Training Charter for Clinical Radiology (European Diploma in Radiology, EDiR).

 This diploma represents a recognised qualification in head and neck imaging subspecialisation and assists head and neck imagers in the promotion of their skills and experience when dealing with other clinical colleagues and with the general public.

 Monday, October 03, 2022 | Online examination

 Diploma application deadline:

 Successful candidates will be awarded the European Board of Head and Neck Radiology Diploma.
 In addition, they become Fellows of the ESHNR.
-The Fellow status is valid for as long as the Diploma is valid.

 Applicants for the European Board in Head and Neck Radiology Diploma must fulfil the requirements mentioned below and must provide documents as follows (if applicable an English translation must also be provided in addition to original documents):